gitlabhq/omnibus-gitlab/doc/settings/nginx.md

 ## Templates

-Other than the Passenger configuration in place of Unicorn and the lack of HTTPS (although this could be enabled) these files are mostly identical to:
+Other than the Passenger configuration in place of Puma and the lack of HTTPS (although this could be enabled) these files are mostly identical to:

 - [Bundled GitLab NGINX configuration](https://gitlab.com/gitlab-org/omnibus-gitlab/tree/master/files/gitlab-cookbooks/gitlab/templates/default/nginx-gitlab-http.conf.erb)